SPJ Florida Board of Directors Meeting

 Abbi makes motion to end the meeting, Brendon seconds.
 The meeting is over.

-Minutes will be approved at an upcoming meeting.
+Minutes approved at Oct.
+13 meeting.